YouTube shooter repeatedly posted grievances about the video platform

 Breaking News Emails

-Aghdam, 38, was found dead on Tuesday from a self-inflicted gunshot wound after injuring four people during her shooting rampage, according to local police officials.
-On Wednesday, the police said they believed Aghdam was motivated by her anger with YouTube.
+Aghdam, 38, was found dead from a self-inflicted gunshot wound after injuring four people during her shooting rampage, according to local police officials.
+On Wednesday, the police said they believed that Aghdam was motivated by her anger with YouTube.

 YouTube policy changes in recent years have made it harder for video creators to earn money on the platform.
 YouTube has also narrowed what is considered acceptable — and monetizable — content, moves that have sparked heated criticism from some video creators.